Did Albert Einstein Have Uncombable Hair Syndrome

 Conclusion

 In the blog post, the author discusses whether or not Albert Einstein had uncombable hair syndrome.
-The author cites a few sources that say Einstein did have the condition, but notes that there is no definitive proof.
+The author cites a few sources that say Einstein did have the condition but notes that there is no definitive proof.
 The author also discusses some of the possible causes of the condition and how it can be treated.